MR

 Upon registering for the Canada Child Benefit, the CRA will automatically assess whether you qualify for the OCB.

-If you are moving from another province to Ontario, ensure you update your record with the Canada Revenue Agency as soon as possible to begin receiving the Ontario child benefit.
+If you are moving from another province to Ontario, update your record with the CRA as soon as possible to begin receiving the Ontario Child Benefit.

-To apply for an OCB, you can use any of these methods:
+To apply for CCB, you can use any of these methods:

 • When you register the birth of your baby